bashar95/sdlFun/README.md

 ======
 In a sentence: sdlFun is an extremely simple library for drawing 2d pixels / images on the screen.

 SDL is a cross-platform graphics library.
-This repository contains an extremely minimal SDL wrapper written in C, which makes 2d screen drawing as easy as it could get.
+This repository contains an extremely minimal SDL wrapper written in C (C++ coming soon), which makes 2d screen drawing as easy as it could get.
 It is not intended for making anything fancy. sdlFun is suitable for games with basic graphics requirements such as pixel art games.
 It is also a great tool for learning 2d graphics.

 Features
 ======